Mother’s Day in the French Quarter and Nearby

 Brunch

 Brunch with Mom is one of New Orleans’ most popular Mother’s Day activities.
 Not only do the French Quarter and the adjacent Marigny and Bywater neighborhoods have some of the best restaurants in the country but several have excellent Mother’s Day special brunch offers.
 Broussard’s Mother’s Day jazz brunch is usually held in the courtyard and features the restaurant’s classic French Creole cuisine plus bottomless rose or mimosas.
+(To make a reservation call 504-581-3866 or book online.)

 The classic Sunday jazz brunch at either Antoine’s or Arnaud’s is elegance personified and is a perfect way to give back to the women and mothers in your life.
 Or treat your mom to a special brunch at The Bombay Club, featuring house favorites and yes, the bottomless mimosas.

 Outside the Quarter, if you’re up for a scenic walk or ride through the historic neighborhood of the Marigny, check out Ayu Bakehouse, a bright, quaint corner shop with a mellow vibe.
-There are savory pastries, crusty baguettes, sweet croissants, cookies and buns, plus breakfast and lunch items like a frittata and seasonally rotated sandwiches.
+There are savory pastries, crusty baguettes, sweet croissants, cookies, and buns, plus breakfast and lunch items like a frittata and seasonally rotated sandwiches.

 Still further down, in the Bywater, you can hit The Country Club’s brunch of shrimp and grits or boudin boulettes in the restaurant, or just head to the pool that has its own, poolside menu.